 A medical exemption is only valid for up to six months.

-If you’re given a temporary medical exemption, you will see a record of this in My Covid Record and you will be able to a request My Vaccine Pass.
+If you’re given a temporary medical exemption, you will see a record of this in My Covid Record.

 When your pass is scanned at venues your exemption status will not be disclosed to the business.
 You will be able to gain access like everyone else.